andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://www.testdome.com" target="_blank">testdome.com</a>

 #### Things You Need to Know in a Programming Interview
-This article cover general tips on how you, the interviewee, can impress your interviewer during a coding session and land your dream job.<br>
+This article covers general tips on how you, the interviewee, can impress your interviewer during a coding session and land your dream job.<br>
 <a href="https://medium.freecodecamp.org/the-most-important-things-you-need-to-know-for-a-programming-interview-3429ac2454b" target="_blank">medium.freecodecamp.org/most-important-things-to-know-programming-interview</a>

 <hr>